Alfredo Villanueva Collado

-Alfredo Villanueva Collado (Santurce, Puerto Rico, October 16, 1944 - New York, September 5, 2020) was an openly gay Puerto Rican writer and scholar who taught English literature.
+Alfredo Villanueva Collado (Santurce, Puerto Rico, October 16, 1944 – New York City, September 5, 2020) was an openly gay Puerto Rican writer and scholar who taught English literature.
 He lived in New York City.

 Biography

 He was born on October 16, 1944, in Santurce, Puerto Rico.
 His parents, Narciso Villanueva and Arminda Collado Martell, were originally from Mayagüez.
 When he was nine months old, his parents moved to Caracas, Venezuela, where his father had worked previously.
 He attended the Escuela Experimental Venezuela and the Instituto Escuela.
 He returned to Puerto Rico when he was fifteen years old, and completed his studies at Colegio San José in 1960.

 He studied British literature in Río Piedras at the University of Puerto Rico.
 Also pursuing an additional general specialization in literature, he obtained a B.A.
 (1964) and an M.A (1966), with a thesis on the poetics of Matthew Arnold.

 In 1966 he received a fellowship to study at Binghamton University, in New York, where he obtained a PhD in comparative literature in 1974.

 He worked as a professor at Medgar Evers College, CUNY, and shortly after became a professor in the English Department at Hostos Community College.
 He wrote poetry and prose, publishing short stories, essays, autobiographical texts, and a text book.
 He retired in 2003.

 On Puerto Rican poetry published in English and not Spanish, he said: